sc-ventures/cloudbreak-documentation/docs/images.md

 **Steps**

-1. On the Cloudbreak machine, navigate to the Cloudbreak deployment directory:
+1. On the Cloudbreak machine, switch to the root user:
-    cd /var/lib/cloudbreak-deployment
+    `sudo su`
+2. navigate to the Cloudbreak deployment directory:
+    `cd /var/lib/cloudbreak-deployment`
 2. Edit the Profile file:
-    vi Profile
+    `vi Profile`
 2. Add `export CB_IMAGE_CATALOG_URL` to the file and set it to the location of your JSON file which declares your custom images.
 Its value can be:
     * A **URL** of a remote file that is reachable by Cloudbreak through HTTP/HTTPS or
     * A **PATH** to the file, relative to the /var/lib/cloudbreak-deployment/etc directory on the Cloudbreak host.
 For example: `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json`
 3. Save the Profile file.
-4. Restart Cloudbreak.
+4. Restart Cloudbreak using `cbd restart`.

 ### Select a Custom Image When Creating a Cluster